skellner/skellner.github.io/Hosting a Telescope Remotely.md

 # Flat Panel
 I got [WandererAstro Flat Panel](https://www.wandererastro.com/en/h-col-154.html) from the same ebay seller, also a really great product.

+# Camera
+The Esprit 120ED works well with an APS-C camera, so I will use my Touptek IMX571  mono and get a new camera for my mobile rig if needed.

+# Filter &amp; Filter wheel
+I will stick with my 36mm Astronomik Deep Sky and 6nm SHO filters and the ZWO 7x36mm EFW.

 # Computer &amp; Software
 I'm using a [Mele Quieter 3C](https://store.mele.cn/products/mele-quieter-3c-fanless-mini-pc-n5105-small-computer-portable-ddr4-windows11-hdmi-4k-wi-fi-6-gigabit-ethernet-bt-5-2-usb-3-2-3-type-c-dp-sd-card-ssd-support-vesa-mount) with [N.I.N.A](https://nighttime-imaging.eu/) for more than a year now and I'm very happy with it.
 So the remote rig will also run that way.